June 21, 2012

 518-587-2100, ext.
 2918

 Mackey has expertise in open and distance education and in promoting collaborative approaches to technology-enhanced learning design.
 He has published four books, co-edited by Trudi E. Jacobson, of the University at Albany, and several peer-reviewed articles in highly regarded journals.
-His latest book, “Teaching Information Literacy Online” was published in 2011 by Neal-Schuman Publishers and includes a oreword by Terry Anderson, of Athabasca University.
-This past year he also published the peerreviewed article “Reframing Information Literacy as a Metaliteracy” in College & Research Libraries, the top journal in the field of library and information science.
+His latest book, “Teaching Information Literacy Online,” was published in 2011 by Neal-Schuman Publishers and includes a foreword by Terry Anderson, of Athabasca University.
+This past year he also published the peer-reviewed article “Reframing Information Literacy as a Metaliteracy” in College & Research Libraries, the top journal in the field of library and information science.

 Mackey earned a Ph.D. in writing, teaching and criticism, his master’s degree in English and his bachelor’s degree in communication, all from the University at Albany; and an associate degree in liberal arts from Hudson Valley Community College.